airbrake/airbrake-python/README.md

     logger.exception("Bad math.")
 ```

 By default, airbrake will catch and send uncaught exceptions.
-To avoid this behvaiour, use the send_uncaught_exc option:
+To avoid this behaviour, use the send_uncaught_exc option:
 `logger = airbrake.getLogger(api_key=*****, project_id=12345, send_uncaught_exc=False)`

 ### setup for Airbrake On-Premise and other compatible back-ends (e.g. Errbit)